rabbitmq/rabbitmq-website/site/prometheus.md

 RabbitMQ deployments.
 For example, in environments with many consumers and/or high prefetch values, it may be perfectly fine to have over 1,000 unacknowledged messages.
-The default thresholds can be easily adjusted to suit your RabbitMQ workload.
+The default thresholds can be easily adjusted to suit your RabbitMQ workloads.

 ### <a id="graphs" class="anchor" href="#graphs">Graphs</a>

 Most metrics are represented as graphs: value over time.
-This is the simplest & clearest way of visualising how some aspect of the system changes over time.
+This is the simplest & clearest way of visualising how some aspect of the system changes.
 It makes it easy to understand the change in message rates, or memory used by every node in the cluster, and even the number of connections.
 All metrics - except health indicators - are node-specific.

 Some metrics, like the panels grouped under **CONNECTIONS**, are stacked to capture the state of the cluster as a whole.
 Since these metrics are